viswanathreddy/django-session-controller/README.md

 Features:
 ---------
 - Can be configurable to restrict no of sessions on the whole application.
-- Can be configurable to restrict no of sessions on a perticular view.
+- Can be configurable to restrict no of sessions on a particular view.
 - Can be configurable to restrict no of sessions for each user.
 - Can monitor present user sessions